Ancient Celtic women: Matrilineality

 Matrilineality (the transmission of property through the female line) is not attested for the Celts either.
 In a matrilineal society, children are related only to the family of the mother not to the family of the father.
-A situation like that among the Picts, where, according to some accounts, kingship was inherited through the maternal line, but not inherited by the women themselves, The Irish clan (fine, compare with the Old High German word wini, 'friend') was patrilineal and the relatives of the mother had only a few rights and duties relating to the children.
-Thus they received only a seventh of the weregild if a child was killed and the male relatives had a duty to seek vengeance for the deed.
+Irish clans (fine, compare with the Old High German word wini, 'friend') were patrilineal.
+The relatives of the mother had only a few rights and duties relating to the children.
+They received only a seventh of the weregild if a child was killed and the male relatives had a duty to seek vengeance for the deed.

 Describing the Celtic expansion into southern and southeastern Europe around 600 BC, Livy claims that the two war leaders Bellovesus and Segovesus elected by the army were the sons of the sister of Ambicatus, king of the Bituriges.
-Here perhaps matrilineality could be a reason for the selection of these leaders, rather than the king's own sons, but other reasons cannot be ruled out, even if the story is not fictional.
+Here matrilineality could be a reason for the selection of these leaders, rather than the king's own sons.
+There is possible evidence of some matrilineal elites in the Hallstatt material culture.
+Among the possibly Celtiberian, Gallaeci, women are recorded to have had an important role in the family and the clan, indicated by frequent matrilineal succession among them.
+Men had important status among the Gallaeci as soldiers.
+Strabo's description of the possibly Celtiberian Cantabri also implies matriliny, although there's little evidence of it after the Roman conquest.

-Among the Iberian, Gallaeci, women had an important role in the family and the clan, despite the importance of men as warriors, indicated by frequent matrilineal succession among them.
+In southern Britain, the Late Iron Age Durotriges sometimes buried women with substantial grave goods.
+A recent genetic analysis of Bronze Age and Iron Age skeletons from the British Isles published in 2025 has shown some evidence that some Celtic tribes in Britain gradually transitioned from patrilineal and patrilocal societies to become matrilocal and matrilineal.
+This may be due to men's absence during warfare.
+Researchers analyzed 57 ancient genomes from Durotrige burial sites and found an extended kin group centered around a single maternal lineage, with unrelated (presumably inward migrating) burials being mostly male.
+A 2026 study of the Arras culture presented evidence for matriclans, matrilineality and matrilocality during the Iron Age in the British Islands.
+Among the Picts, according to some accounts, kingship was inherited through the maternal line and restricted to male descendents of the matriline.